dd9jn/rfc4880bis/crypto-refresh.md

 A v4 fingerprint is the 160-bit SHA-1 hash of the octet 0x99, followed by the two-octet packet length, followed by the entire Public-Key packet starting with the version field.
 The Key ID is the low-order 64 bits of the fingerprint.
-Here are the fields of the hash material, with the example of an EdDSA key:
+Here are the fields of the hash material, with the example of an Ed25519 key:

 a.1) 0x99 (1 octet)